bbauska/zombiePolitics/README.md

-ly illiterate and could not read or write [and ] the statement was not even in his native language of Pashto."9 The ACLU points out that "the written statement [that] allegedly contain[s] Mohammed’s confession and thumbprint is in Farsi," which jawad does not read, write, or speak.1°
+ly illiterate and could not read or write [and ] the statement was not even in his native language of Pashto."9 The ACLU points out that "the written statement [that] allegedly contain[s] Mohammed’s confession and thumbprint is in Farsi," which jawad does not read, write, or speak.1°</p>

-Vandeveld was so repulsed by the fact that all of the evidence used against _lawad was forcibly obtained through torture that he "first demanded that jawad be released, then, when Bush officials refused, unsuccessfully demanded to be relieved of his duty to prosecute and then finally resigned."11 Since resigning, he is now a
+<p>Vandeveld was so repulsed by the fact that all of the evidence used against _lawad
+was forcibly obtained through torture that he "first demanded that jawad be released, then, when Bush officials refused, unsuccessfully demanded to be relieved of his duty to prosecute and then finally resigned."11 Since resigning, he is now a